Labour Party (Ireland): Under Brendan Corish, 1960–1977

 Brendan Corish became the new Labour leader in 1960.
 As leader, he advocated for more socialist policies to be adopted by the party; although initially tempering by this describing these policies as "a form of Christian socialism", he would later feel comfortable enough to drop the "Christian" prefix.
 In contrast to his predecessors, Corish adopted an anti-coalition stance.
 He attempted to give his fractious, divided party a coherent national identity, lurched it to the left and insisted Labour was the natural party of social justice.
-In the late 1960s, Labour began to embrace the ‘New Left,’ and Corish presented his A New Republic document at the 1967 Labour national conference, alongside a famous speech which declared that "The seventies will be socialist", which later became a Labour campaign slogan.
+In the late 1960s, Labour began to embrace the 'New Left,' and Corish presented his A New Republic document at the 1967 Labour national conference, alongside a famous speech which declared that "The seventies will be socialist", which later became a Labour campaign slogan.
 Corish's new socialist direction for Labour was generally well-received internally; the membership's faith in Corish had already been bolstered by encouraging election results in 1965 and 1967.

 Although Labour's share of the vote improved to 17% in the 1969 Irish general election, the best in 50 years, the party only won 17 seats - 5 fewer than in the 1965 general election.
 The result dented Corish's confidence and caused him to reconsider his anti-coalition stance.

 Labour promoted a Eurosceptic outlook in the 1961 general election, and in 1972, the party campaigned against membership of the European Economic Community (EEC).

 Between 1973 and 1977, the Labour Party formed a coalition government with Fine Gael.
-The coalition partners lost the subsequent 1977 general election, and Corish resigned immediately after the defeat.
+The coalition partners lost the subsequent 1977 general election, and Corish resigned immediately after the defeat and was succeeded by Frank Cluskey following a leadership contest.